omnect/omnect-device-service/README.md

 }
 ```

-### Update Validation
+## Update Validation

-On `iot-hub-device-update` update, after flashing the new root partition, we boot
-into the new root partition and test if the update was successful.<br>
+On `iot-hub-device-update` update, after flashing the new root partition, we boot into the new root partition and test if the update was successful.<br>
 We don't set the new root partition permanently yet.
-On this boot the startup of
-`iot-hub-device-update` is prevented and has to be triggered by
+On this boot the startup of `iot-hub-device-update` is prevented and has to be triggered by `omnect-device-service`.<br>
-`omnect-device-service`.<br>
-`omnect-device-service´ validates if the update was successful.
-If so, the new
-root partition is permanently set and the start of `iot-hub-device-update` gets triggered.
-If not, the device gets rebooted and we
-boot to the old root partition.
+`omnect-device-service` validates if the update was successful.
+If so, the new root partition is permanently set and the start of `iot-hub-device-update` gets triggered.
+If not, the device gets rebooted and we boot to the old root partition.

-#### Criteria for a successful Update
+### Criteria for a successful Update
 This service provisions against iothub.

-## License
+# License

 Licensed under either of
 * Apache License, Version 2.0, (./LICENSE-APACHE or <http://www.apache.org/licenses/LICENSE-2.0>)